High-speed chase ends as woman drives into ocean near Venice Beach

 Officers chased her along the I-110 and I-405 until she reached the Venice Beach area, where she somehow drove into the ocean near Marina del Rey.

+After her car became submerged, the woman got out and started swimming heading deeper into the water as officers run down the pier.

+Eventually, Los Angeles County Sheriff's Deputies were able to reach her on one of their boats, tossing a life preserver in her direction to pull her onboard.

-At times, the woman was alleged to have been driving around 78 miles per hour, refusing to pull over to pursuing police.
+At times, the woman was alleged to have been driving around over triple digit speed, refusing to pull over to pursuing police.

-The woman, who remains unidentified, as well as two dogs, were pulled from the car after the crash.
+Two dogs, which appeared to be Boston Terriers, were pulled from the car after the crash.
+Both of them appeared to be unharmed, police said.
+They were picked up by animal control workers.